-January 12, 2019: The Butte County Air Quality Management District (District) Hearing Board will hold a public hearing at 11:00 on January 29, 2019 at 11:00 a.m. at the Butte County Association of Governments Board Room, 326 Huss Drive, Ste.
-100, Chico, CA to consider a Regular Variance petition filed by Neal Road Recycling and Waste Facility seeking relief from permit conditions for landfill gas collection system damaged during the Camp Fire until the damaged equipment and instrumentation can be repaired or purchased and installed.
+October 1, 2019: The Butte County Air Quality Management District (District) Hearing Board will hold a public hearing at 2:00pm on October 16, 2019 at the Oroville City Council Chambers, 1735 Montgomery St, Oroville, CA, to consider a Regular Variance petition filed by Industrial Silica Products seeking relief from permit conditions limiting the amount and type of open material allowed to be stored at their facility.
 For more information, please refer to the attached Staff Report, Petition, and Public Notice or contact Ali Roohani at (530) 332-9400, ext.
 107.

 Pursuant to Health & Safety Code (HSC) Section 40800 et seq., every air district is to maintain a Hearing Board.
 The Butte County AQMD Hearing Board is a quasi-judicial body and is tasked with adjudicating three types of cases: variance petitions, abatement orders and permit disputes.
 The five-member Hearing Board is independent of the District’s Governing Board of Directors and meets on an as-needed basis.
 Hearing Board members are appointed by the Governing Board of Directors and serve 3-year terms.

 Per state law, the Hearing Board consists of one (1) member admitted to the practice of law; one (1) member who is a professional engineer; one (1) member from the medical profession; and two (2) public members.
 As required by law, Butte County AQMD provides public notice, access and review of every Hearing Board meeting.
 See the District’s Public Notices for any upcoming hearings.

 Medical Professional Member: Dr. Julian Zener, M.D.

 Alternate Public Member: Kevin Tokunaga